Jeklah/watc/README.md

 Human-readable formatted output with colors and sections.

 ### JSON
 Machine-readable JSON format suitable for integration with other tools.
+Includes complete symbol information, strings, and analysis results.
+Use `--json-file` to save the complete JSON analysis to a file named `analysis_<binary_name>.json`.

 ### CSV
 Comma-separated values format for spreadsheet analysis.